-Many Firms have reduced their prices to under $5 a trade and some even offer free trades.
+Most Firms have reduced their prices to under $5 a trade and many now even offer free trades.
 Robinhood was the first place to offer free trades and became very popular.
 In the summer of 2019, Chase offered free equity trades to certain retail clients with their You Invest platform.
-In September 2019, Interactive Brokers (IB) announced they will offer $0 trading fees via a new product called IBKR Lite.
-On October 1, Charles Schwab stated they will be offering free equity trades too.
-Not to be outdone, on October 2 TD Ameritrade said they will also be offering free equity trades.
+In September and October 2019, Interactive Brokers (IB), Charles Schwab, TD Ameritrade and others started offering free equity trades.
 It will be interesting to see if this becomes the new standard or if this is just a temporary experiment.

 There are a few important items to know when entering trades.